emdeh/ACNC-PubSec-Info-Assistant/docs/updating-codebase-from-upstream.md

 # Introduction
 This document outlines the steps to pull changes from an upstream repository into a separate branch for testing and then merge those changes into the main branch after testing and resolving conflicts.

+## High-level workflow for Merging Upstream Changes:

+1. **Creating a New Branch:** When there are upstream changes you want to merge, create a new branch in the forked repository.

+2. **Pulling Upstream Changes:** Pull the changes from the upstream repository into this new branch.
+Resolve any conflicts here.

+3. **Testing:** Use this branch to test the deployment in Azure.
+Ensure everything works as expected.

+4. **Creating a Pull Request:** Once you're confident with the changes, create a pull request to merge this branch into your main branch.

+5. **Review and Merge:** Review the pull request.
+After approval, merge the pull request.

+6. **Delete the Branch:** After the merge, you can safely delete the branch.

 ## Prerequisites

 - Ensure you have Git installed on your system.